Skip to content

 4. Reduced Confusion: No conflicts between generic "mail" subdomains

-One Subdomain Per Server (Not Per Package)
+One Subdomain Per Server (Not Per Subscription)

 Example Scenario:

-• Package A (75GB) on safari.mxrouting.net
+• Subscription A (75GB) on safari.mxrouting.net

-• Package B (150GB) on safari.mxrouting.net
+• Subscription B (150GB) on safari.mxrouting.net

-• Package C (200GB) on lucy.mxrouting.net
+• Subscription C (200GB) on lucy.mxrouting.net

 Correct Setup:

-• mx02.yourdomain.com → lucy.mxrouting.net (covers Package C)
+• mx02.yourdomain.com → lucy.mxrouting.net (covers Subscription C)

 DNS Configuration Steps